cgvi-masters/diffusion-squared/README.md

 # diffusion-squared
-Final Dissertation for Mac Computer Vision, Graphics, and Imaging at UCL
+Final Dissertation for MSc Computer Vision, Graphics, and Imaging at UCL

+Project Title: Synthesis of Diffusion-Weighted Magnetic Resonance Images using Diffusion Models